Economic Geology News

 (1) Traditional exploration targeting as used by the majority of the mining industry relies on economic geology expert knowledge and interpretation of available or newly acquired geological, geochemical and geophysical data.
 Conceptual genetic models of the targeted deposit type and past exploration results are used to assemble characteristics that may be guides or vectors to mineralisation.

 (2) Statistical techniques of mineral prospectivity analysis aim to reduce the human bias.
+Computational techniques employed include weights of evidence, fuzzy logic, and artificial neural networks.
 Latest developments propose hybrids of knowledge-driven and data-driven fuzzy-weights-of-evidence statistics.

-(3) A process-based, or “mineral systems” approach using Geographic Information Systems (GIS) was developed in Australia.
+(3) Modern mineral prospectivity modelling relying on a process-based, or “mineral systems” approach using Geographic Information Systems (GIS) was developed in Australia during the last 25 years.
 This method considerably improves predictive capabilities.
 Mineral systems models of targets are based on the underlying mineralization processes and their mappable features.
-The two latter are considered to be more reliable compared with type deposit models because no two deposits of one type are fully equal.
-The critical mineralization processes acting together to form a hydrothermal mineral deposit, for example, include (a) the establishment of energy gradients to drive the system; (b) the generation of hydrothermal fluids; (c) the extraction of metals and chemical ligands for metal complexation from suitable sources; (d) the transport of metals from source regions to traps (i.e. effective flow channels); (e) deposition of metal, triggered by chemical and physical processes that affect fluids migrating through traps; and (f) the preservation of mineral deposits through time.
+The latter are considered to be more reliable compared with type deposit models because no two deposits of one type are fully equal.
+Critical mineralization processes acting together to form a hydrothermal mineral deposit, for example, include (a) the establishment of an energy gradient to drive the system; (b) the generation of hydrothermal fluids; (c) the extraction of metals and chemical ligands for metal complexation from suitable sources; (d) the transport of fluids and metals from source regions to traps (i.e. effective flow channels); (e) deposition of metals, triggered by chemical and physical processes that affect fluids migrating through traps; and (f) the preservation of mineral deposits through time.
 Although the processes cannot be directly observed or mapped, proxies such as wide alteration haloes or syngenetic faults may be recognizable.
-Key elements are modern systematic grid-sampled regional geophysical data (magnetics, gravity, electromagnetic, seismic and soon, deep-sounding magnetotelluric tomographic surveys) and remote sensing.
+Other key elements are modern systematic grid-sampled regional geophysical data (magnetics, gravity, electromagnetic, seismic and soon, deep-sounding magnetotelluric tomographic surveys) and remote sensing.
 Output maps are decision-support tools for delineating, ranking, and prioritizing exploration targets.

 back to top